Welcome to our Strider ST-4 review. The Strider ST-4 is the latest no-pedal balance bike offered by the popular U.S. based company, Strider.

 Adjustable Quick-Release Seat Posts and Handlebars

-The next part of our review looks at the adjustable quick-release seat and handlebars.
-It features quick-release clamps on its seat post and handlebar.
+The next part of our review of the ST4 looks at the adjustable quick-release seat and handlebars.
+The ST-4 features quick-release clamps on its seat post and handlebar.
 This allows for a quick and easy adjustment of the seat height and handlebars necessary for when the child grows, or if the bike is passed between different children.
 However, the seat post’s and handlebar’s height can only be extended so far which means parents may need to buy extra parts.

 Parts and Accessories

-The company sells many separate parts and accessories to personalize, or enhance the performance.
-In cases where the bike is shared among siblings, parents can purchase seats, handlebars, and other accessories to match the new child’s needs.
+Strider sells many separate parts and accessories to personalize, or enhance the the ST-4’s performance.
+In cases where the bike is shared amongst siblings, parents can purchase seats, handlebars, and more to custom the bike according to the specific child’s needs.

-Therefore, it is able to grow with your child.
+Therefore, the bike is able to grow with your child.
 For example:

-- Extra-long seat posts and handlebars are available for taller siblings – maximum height is 11 inches.
+- Extra-long seat posts and handlbars are available for taller siblings – maximum height on the ST-4 is 11 inches.

 - Launchpad foot rests, which eventually become a valuable addition to the more experienced rider – able to perform tricks.